Owning A Dingo

 Make a Donation

-Average height of a dingo at the shoulders is 570mm
+Average weight of a male dingo is 15Kg

 Own a Dingo Info